PwC Privacy Policy

 Privacy on our websites and applications

-This policy also applies to any personal information we collect via our websites, including pwc.com.au, and applications including mobile applications, in addition to personal information you provide to us directly - such as where you make a request or complete a registration form.
+This Policy also applies to any personal information we collect through our websites, including pwc.com.au, and applications such as mobile applications, in addition to personal information you provide to us directly, which includes information provided when you make a request or complete a registration form.

 We may also use other technologies, such as web beacons, to monitor users of the PwC website.
 These help us gain an understanding of how PwC websites are being used.